 "There is a need for a centralised database of public transport.
+Taking private vehicles off the road has been the aim for a long time.
+Owners of these vehicles are mostly the ones with access to the Internet.
 Provide them better information so that they can shift to a public mode of transport with ease," he says.